2022 Juicy Blueberry Picking in Georgia: 17+ Delicious U-Pick Farms

 When it gets hotter than Hades outside, you know it's time to go blueberry picking, Georgia!
-Even this year, when it seems like everything has changed because of COVID-19, you can still get freshly picked, locally grown berries!
+It's time to get freshly picked, locally grown berries!
+You may be asking: Is there a blueberry farm near me?
+Short answer: YES!

 Guide to Blueberry Picking in Georgia